 We have made only two 450cc for ourselves for testing and evaluation so some of our data is from the Italian producer who has not only sold many but also used EFI while we are limited to carburated Himas.

-The very first conversion we made ended shortly after break-in, when we started testing endurance, in a burned piston because we had failed to inform the boring company that this piston is FORGED and not CAST as almost all OEM pistons are.
+The very first conversion we made ended shortly after break-in in a burned piston because we had failed to inform the boring company that this piston is FORGED and not CAST as almost all OEM pistons are.
 Forged pistons have their advantages, among them solidity, endurance and the option to make small numbers at reasonable costs.
 They are used in race engines and for high performance tasks.
 Their downside is a relatively high coefficient of expansion under heat.
-Cast pistons have two advantages, they are cheap when made in great numbers and they have a small coefficient of expansion when heated.
+Cast pistons have two advantages, they are cheaper when made in great numbers and they have a small coefficient of expansion when heated.

 Herein lies the crunch: The Indian company doing the boring and honing had never seen a forged piston, did not recognize ours as such and made the cylinder too narrow for the forged piston, under load it expanded too much and hence the partial destruction.

 The second piston, now with the correct measurements in the cylinder, runs great with no problems, our learning curve was steep one can say.

 To have any real scientific data on this the minimum requirement would be a Dyno chart, however due to Covid we are not able to reach a facility where such is available.
 So the subjective impressions of our main rider (45 years experience on many different models, 3 years and 40 tkm on the Himalayan) will have to suffice at this time.